Superconnections and Index Theory: -invariants and manifolds with boundaries

 \section{$\eta$-invariants and manifolds with boundaries}

 We now turn our attention to manifolds with boundary.
 We fix a compact Riemannian and spin manifold $X$ with boundary $\partial X=Y$.
 Let $V\to X$ be a finite dimensional, complex and hermitian $\Zz$-graded vector bundle with superconnection $\Sc$.
-We assume that a collar neighbourhood of the boundary exists on which all of the data is trivial.
+We assume that a collar neighbourhood $U$ of the boundary exists and a homeomorphism $U\cong Y\times[0,1)$ such that the geometry respects the product structure, $V$ is pulled back from $V|_{\partial X}$, and $\Sc=\ud t\,\partial_t+\Sc|_{\partial X}$, where $t$ is the parameter on $[0,1)$.
 We shall define an $\eta$-invariant on $Y$ that obeys an APS theorem \cite{APS1} when $Y$ is a boundary as described.

-We begin by defining the Chern-Simons form for a pair of superconnections. \begin{defn} Let $Y$ be a smooth manifold, and $V\to Y$ be a finite dimensional, $\Zz$-graded vector bundle, with superconnections $\Sc_0$, $\Sc_1$.
-The \emph{Chern-Simons form} associated with the pair of superconnections is given by
+We begin by defining the Chern-Simons form for a pair of superconnections. \begin{definition} Let $Y$ be a smooth manifold, and $V\to Y$ be a finite dimensional, $\Zz$-graded vector bundle, with superconnections $\Sc_0$, $\Sc_1$.
+Fix once and for all $\rho\in C^\infty(\R)$ monotone such that $\rho(t)=0$ (resp. $\rho(t)=1$) for $t<1/4$ (resp. $t>3/4$).
+The \emph{ Chern-Simons form} associated with the pair of superconnections is given by

-\end{defn} Having done so, we may now define the $\eta$-invariant (mod 1) for a superconnection. \begin{defn} Let $Y$ be a compact and spin Riemannian manifold, and $V\to Y$ be a finite dimensional, complex and hermitian $\Zz$-graded vector bundle with unitary superconnection $\Sc$.
-The $\tau$-invariant associated to this data is given by
+\end{definition} Having done so, we may now define the $\eta$-invariant (mod $\Z$) for a superconnection. \begin{definition} Let $Y$ be a compact and spin Riemannian manifold, and $V\to Y$ be a finite dimensional, complex and hermitian $\Zz$-graded vector bundle with unitary superconnection $\Sc$.
+The \emph{ $\tau$-invariant} associated to this data is given by

 where we have written $\Sc=\nabla+\omega$, and $\nabla$ is a connection on $V$.\footnote{We remind the reader that associated to an odd, spin, riemannian manifold $Z$ with hermitian vector bundle $E\to Z$ and connection $\nabla$ is the $\eta$-invariant $\eta_Z(\nabla)$, defined by Atiyah, Patodi and Singer \cite{APS1} to be